 Tours will be offered on the following Saturdays starting at 11 a.m.:

-June 8: Meet at St. Peter’s Cathedral, corner Linden St. and Wyoming Ave.
+June 8: Meet at St. Peter’s Cathedral, corner of Linden St. and Wyoming Ave.

-June 22: Meet at Elm Park Church, corner Jefferson Ave. and Linden St.
+June 22: Meet at Elm Park Church, corner of Jefferson Ave. and Linden St.

-July 6: Meet at Lackawanna College, corner N. Washington Ave. and Vine St.
+July 6: Meet at Lackawanna College, corner of N. Washington Ave. and Vine St.

-July 20: Meet at Nancy K. Holmes Library, Green Ridge St. and Wyoming Ave.
+July 20: Meet at Nancy K. Holmes Library, corner of Green Ridge St. and Wyoming Ave.

 Aug.
-3: Meet at George Washington statue, corner N. Washington Ave. and Linden St.
+3: Meet at George Washington statue, corner of N. Washington Ave. and Linden St.

 Aug.
-17: Meet at Elm Park Church, corner Jefferson Ave. and Linden St.
+17: Meet at Elm Park Church, corner of Jefferson Ave. and Linden St.

 Sept.
-7: Meet at Lackawanna College, corner N. Washington Ave. and Vine St.
+7: Meet at Lackawanna College, corner of N. Washington Ave. and Vine St.

 Sept.
-21: Meet at St. Peter’s Cathedral, corner Linden St. and Wyoming Ave.
+21: Meet at St. Peter’s Cathedral, corner of Linden St. and Wyoming Ave.